luchaoqi/dotfiles/README.md

 Jobs in tmux are killed without any errors after ssh timeout:
 [sshd - tmux session killed when disconnecting from ssh - Unix & Linux Stack Exchange](https://unix.stackexchange.com/questions/171503/tmux-session-killed-when-disconnecting-from-ssh)
+> doubt it might be caused by tpm plugins

 # Software